-Please give the fourth and fifth bound copy to Frau Gräbner for the library at Campus South and the DWD library.
-Please send a PDF of the submitted work to Mr. Daub, the IT administrator at Campus South.
+Please give the fourth and fifth bound copy to Ms. Gräbner for the library at Campus South and the DWD library.
+Please send a PDF of the submitted work to Ms. Beideck.
 This PDF file is available for free download on the IMK website pending on the consent of the Advisor.

-After submission, a 20-25 minute seminar must be held in the respective seminars of the department TRO, ASF, or AAF (cf. Section 4.1), where the thesis was written.
+After submission, a 20-25-minute seminar must be held in the respective seminars of the department TRO, ASF, or AAF (cf. Section 4.1), where the thesis was written.
 This seminar can be held after the 12-month period and should take place at one of the next possible dates.
-Note: This final seminar can only take place during the lecture period.
+Note: This final seminar can onpervisor and sent to Ms. Müller for recognition.
+The reports will be prepared by the Advisors only after the finally take place during the lecture period.

-After the seminar, a form must be completed, signed by the Advisor and the Co-Advisor or Supervisor and sent to Ms. Müller for recognition.
-The reports will be prepared by the Advisors only after the final presentation, as this is part of the assessment and is included in the evaluation.
+After the seminar, a form must be completed, signed by the Advisor and the Co-Advisor or Su presentation, as this is part of the assessment and is included in the evaluation.